r1nov8/FramoCRM/README.md

 4. Run the app:
    `npm run dev`

+Both servers bind to `0.0.0.0`.
+On a local machine, open the frontend at `http://localhost:5173`.
+If you're running in a container or remote VM, replace `localhost` with the host's IP (for example `http://<host-ip>:5173` for the frontend and `http://<host-ip>:3001` for the backend).

 Place your `pricelist.xlsx` file in the `server/` directory.
 The backend reads this workbook on startup and exposes the data at `/api/pricelist`.